Dennis Houston: Dallas Cowboys

 Houston was signed as an undrafted free agent by the Dallas Cowboys after the 2022 NFL draft on May 3.
 During training camp, he took advantage of injuries to wide receivers Michael Gallup and James Washington to pass third-round draft choice Jalen Tolbert on the depth chart.
 The Cowboys gave him a chance to grow his role on the team during the first two games of the season.
 He recorded two receptions for 16 yards.
 He was waived on September 20 and re-signed to the practice squad.
 He signed a reserve/future contract on January 25, 2023.
 He was waived on August 29, 2023.

 New York Giants

 On August 31, 2023, Houston was signed to the New York Giants practice squad.
-Following the end of the 2023 regular season, the Giants signed him to a reserve/future contract on January 8, 2024.

-Houston was waived with an injury settlement by the Giants on August 20, 2024.
+Following the end of the regular season, the Giants signed him to a reserve/future contract on January 8, 2024.
+Houston was waived with an injury settlement by the Giants on August 20.

 Tampa Bay Buccaneers

-On October 23, 2024, Houston signed with the Tampa Bay Buccaneers practice squad.
-He signed a reserve/future contract on January 14, 2025.
+On October 23, 2024, Houston signed with the Tampa Bay Buccaneers's practice squad.
+He signed a reserve/future contract with the Buccaneers on January 14, 2025.

 On August 26, 2025, Houston was waived by the Buccaneers as part of final roster cuts and re-signed to the practice squad the next day.
+On January 8, 2026, he signed a reserve/futures contract with Tampa Bay.

+On August 26, 2026, Houston was waived with an injury designation.